pawelgrzybek/pawelgrzybek.com/content/posts/2018-11-25-cross-cutting-functionality-in-react-using-higher-order-components-render-props-and-hooks.md

 ### Pros of using HOOKS

 No necessary nesting, no need to care about complex patterns, no need for classes, HOCs or `render` props.
-Despite the fact that Hooks API added 1,5 of gzipped kilobyte to React codebase, in the scale of a real life projects the minified results shows some impressive bundle size reductions (based on some early tests of some brave community members).
+Despite the fact that Hooks API added 1,5kb to gzipped React codebase, in the scale of a real life projects the minified results shows some impressive bundle size reductions (based on some early tests of some brave community members).
 Backward compatible, well designed, very declarative and self descriptive API.

 ### Cons of using HOOKS